ingvoo/css-guidelines/readme.md

 ```

 ## Tips

-Never use `id`s for styling, it simply makes things more complicated.
-Use classes.
+- Never use `id`s for styling

-If a classname has any JavaScript attached to it prefix it with `js-` and make sure you do not style that class as well.

-Use BEM.
-If you do not like BEM come up with another naming scheme or system and stick with it.
+- Never style a class that is prefixed with `js-` such as `js-main-nav`
+- Never style `data` attributes.
+They are for data not styling.
+- Stick with one naming convention or use BEM